-Common stock to be offered by the selling stockholder Up to 3,129,504 shares of common stock proceeds for debt repayment, under and pursuant to our credit line agreement, to the extent debt is outstanding at the time.
+We will receive proceeds from the sale of shares of common stock by us and will use the net proceeds for debt repayment, under and pursuant to our credit line agreement, to the extent debt is outstanding at the time.
 Such debt repayment will provide the Company greater flexibility to finance future growth, including potential acquisitions.
 If there is no debt outstanding, the proceeds will be used for general corporate purposes.